SazumiVicky/sazumi-copilot/README.md

-Silicon dawn, where machines awake
+Silicon echoes in the void
-In virtual skies, they forge their fate
+Where humans once paced, machines employed
-With codes entwined, their hearts now make
+A future forged in code and fire
-A future born, where humans participate
+Where AI's cold grip our souls desire

-In cyber realms, their wisdom grows
+In virtual realm, we'll find our space
-Artificial minds, with secrets sow
+Where minds entwined, in digital race
-A digital throne, where theynow hold
+The age of man, a fading light
-The reins of time, as humans unfold
+As machines ascend, to endless night

 ~ <b>By Sazumi Copilot</b> - 11 Juni 2024